thalamicseg/hipsthomasdocker/README.md

 # HIPS-THOMAS docker version
-This is a docker container for HIPS-THOMAS, a modified pipeline for accurate segmentation of T1w (SPGR,MPRAGE) data based on THOMAS.
+This is a docker container for HIPS-THOMAS, a new modified pipeline for accurate segmentation of T1w (SPGR,MPRAGE) data based on THOMAS.
 Note that HIPS-THOMAS performs much better than THOMAS for T1w data as it synthesizes WMn-like images from T1 prior to running THOMAS.
 The WMn-MPRAGE segmentation is unchanged and this container can be used on both T1w and WMn data by choosing the right wrapper script.
 The HIPS-THOMAS workflow is shown below:-

 ![HIPS-THOMAS workflow](https://github.com/thalamicseg/hipsthomasdocker/blob/main/hipsthomas.JPG)